bitdocs/bitdocs-code/docs/output-md.md

 All of these bits also pass electricity along, so connecting another bit to the end of an output will continue your device.
 This means you can have as many [buzzers](#buzzer), [speakers](/placeholder), and other noise making bits as you want!
 (Though we advise against this.)

+This section is all about the bits that have moving parts or display data.

 ## DC Motor

 ![DC Motor Bit](https://cdn.shopify.com/s/files/1/1494/3290/products/DC_Motor_d_top_1512x.jpg?v=1571439468)